Warum Pflanzen glücklich machen. Die Psychologie dahinter

 > 🧪 Study: Raanaas, R.K. et al. (2011).
 "Benefits of indoor plants on attention capacity in an office setting."

 😌 3.
-Care as Mindfulness Practice
+Care as a Mindfulness Practice

 Which plants make you especially happy?